 In sharing these stories, the SCFFP hopes to foster public discussion and understanding of the diverse perspectives, organizations and individuals that take part in this farming and food production network and make these small stories part of a larger public record.
 We hope to encourage people in and beyond Sonoma County to connect with food, farming and people in their own lives and communities.

 Read customer feedback: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Confirm Contact Information: Double-check the contact details such as phone numbers and email addresses.
+Confirm Contact Information: Verify the phone numbers and email addresses listed.
 Check the official website for more details.
-Check Business Address: Confirm the location using the provided Google map.
+Verify Location: Confirm the location using the provided Google map.

-Operating Hours: Verify the business's working hours to ensure your call will be answered.
+Business Hours: Confirm the working hours to ensure someone will be available to answer your call.
 Check for any holidays or days when the business might be closed.
-Secondary Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.
+Alternate Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.

-Keep Your Information Safe: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Confirm Identity: Make sure the representative is legitimate.
-You can ask for their name and position and cross-check it on the business's official website.
-Before proceeding with any legal matters, consider understanding local $stateName state laws.
-It is also advisable to contact a licensed lawyer specializing in privacy laws to ensure compliance and to defend your rights and interests.
-You can find more information here by looking up a licensed privacy law specialist.
+Avoid Sharing Sensitive Information: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Check Representative's Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+Check their name and position on the business's official website.
+Before proceeding with any legal matters, consider being aware of local $stateName state laws.
+It is also advisable to contact a licensed privacy attorney to ensure compliance and to secure your rights and interests.
+You can find more information here by searching for a certified privacy legal advisor.

-Weather Check: Look at the weather forecast for the area before you visit.
-Check Business Status: Make sure the business is open on your planned visit day, including any public holidays.
+Weather Conditions: Look at the weather forecast for the area before you visit.
+Confirm Operational Hours: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.

-Legal Issues or Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
+Reporting Legal Issues: If you face any legal issues or disputes, keep a record and consult with a legal expert.
 Consider reporting the issue to consumer protection agencies.
-Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
-Use this form to report the issue: Contact Us Form
+Address Listing Errors: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
+Submit a report using the following form: Contact Us Form